apache/incubator-devlake-website/docs/UserManuals/ConfigUI/GitHub.md

   - `Metadata`
   - `Pull requests`

-###### Rate Limit
-The data collection speed is restricted by the **rate limit of [5,000 requests](https://docs.github.com/en/rest/overview/resources-in-the-rest-api#rate-limiting) per hour per token** (15,000 requests/hour if you pay for GitHub enterprise).
-You can accelerate data collection by configuring _multiple_ personal access tokens.
-Please note that multiple tokens should be created by different GitHub accounts.
-Tokens belonging to the same GitHub account share the rate limit.

 #### Use Graphql APIs

 If you are using `github.com` or your on-premise GitHub version supports GraphQL APIs, toggle on this setting to collect data quicker.